CMM-Math: A Chinese Multimodal Math Dataset To Evaluate and Enhance the Mathematics Reasoning of Large Multimodal Models: Our Proposed Method

 In the first foundational pre-training phase, we pre-train the adapter to align the image input with the LLM using large-scale general multimodal datasets with image descriptions.
-Particularly, we only update the parameters of the adapter and fix the parameters of LLM and encoder.
-Here, we select several datasets for adapter pre-training, including LLaVA-Pretrain and LLaVA-CC3M-Pretrain-595K \cite{liu2023llava}, and Mantis-Instruct \cite{Jiang2024MANTISIM}.
+In particular, we only update the parameters of the adapter and fix the parameters of the LLM and encoder.
+Here, we select several datasets for adapter pre-training, including LLaVA-Pretrain and LLaVA-CC3M-Pretrain-595K \cite{liu2024visual}, and Mantis-Instruct \cite{Jiang2024MANTISIM}.

 In the foundational fine-tuning phase, we focus on learning task processing capability using instruction tuning.
-We train the parameters of both the Adapter and the LLM modules.
-We primarily use datasets involving general domain problems, such as ShareGPT-4o\footnote{\url{https://huggingface.co/datasets/OpenGVLab/ShareGPT-4o}}, MMDU \cite{liu2024mmdumultiturnmultiimagedialog}, llava-en-zh-300k \cite{liu2023llava}, and CogVLM-SFT-311K \cite{zhu2023minigpt,liu2023llava}.
+We train the parameters of both the Adapter and the LLM modules via large-scale foundation instructions.
+We primarily use datasets involving general domain problems, such as ShareGPT-4o\footnote{ \url{https://huggingface.co/datasets/OpenGVLab/ShareGPT-4o}}, MMDU \cite{liu2024mmdumultiturnmultiimagedialog}, llava-en-zh-300k \cite{liu2024visual}, and CogVLM-SFT-311K \cite{zhu2023minigpt,liu2024visual}.

 In the third mathematical fine-tuning phase, we fine-tune the proposed \texttt{Math-LMM} for improved mathematical capabilities by adjusting both the Adapter and LLM modules.
-We train our model on mathematics-related datasets, including our proposed CMM-Math, GSM8K \cite{yu2023metamath}, competition\_math \cite{hendrycksmath2021}, blossom-math-v4\footnote{ \url{https://huggingface.co/datasets/Azure99/blossom-math-v4}}, Vietnamese-395k-meta-math-MetaMathQA-gg-translated\footnote{ \url{https://huggingface.co/datasets/5CD-AI/Vietnamese-395k-meta-math-MetaMathQA-gg-translated}}, Vietnamese-meta-math-MetaMathQA-40K-gg-translated\footnote{ \url{https://huggingface.co/datasets/5CD-AI/Vietnamese-meta-math-MetaMathQA-40K-gg-translated}}, and Vietnamese-microsoft-orca-math-word-problems-200k-gg-translated\footnote{ \url{https://huggingface.co/datasets/5CD-AI/Vietnamese-microsoft-orca-math-word-problems-200k-gg-translated}}.
+We train our model on mathematics-related datasets, including our proposed CMM-Math, GSM8K \cite{cobbe2021training}, competition\_math \cite{hendrycksmath2021}, blossom-math-v4\footnote{ \url{https://huggingface.co/datasets/Azure99/blossom-math-v4}}, Vietnamese-395k-meta-math-MetaMathQA-gg-translated , Vietnamese-meta-math-MetaMathQA-40K-gg-translated , and Vietnamese-microsoft-orca-math-word-problems-200k-gg-translated \footnote{ \url{https://huggingface.co/datasets/5CD-AI}} .